 All prospective health students are required to submit to a criminal background check (CBC) to be eligible for all GRCC Health Programs.
-This is done through Campus Police and there is no charge.

 Failure to complete a CBC will result in either denial of admission, suspension, or dismissal from a health program as stated in the GRCC Catalog.

 - Nursing (both Practical and Associate Degree)